fstrafforello/AssemblyFlappyBird/README.md

 Instructions:
 Click 'f' to fly with the bird at the back.
 Click 'j' to fly with the bird at the front.

+Let me know any cool features to the game you decide to add!